 Respite Foster Care in Ontario: Types, Process, and Private Agencies

 Foster care is demanding work.
 The families who do it full-time know this better than anyone.
-Respite care exists to give those families a structured, planned break — a few days or a weekend where a child moves into a secondary approved home while their primary foster family recharges.
+Respite care exists to give those families a structured, planned break — a temporary period where a child moves into a secondary approved home while their primary foster family recharges.
 For the child, it is a familiar, safe environment with a known caregiver.
 For the foster family, it is the difference between sustainable long-term fostering and burning out within a year.

 But respite care is not only about supporting existing foster families.
 For some people, it is also the entry point into the foster care system — a lower-commitment starting point that builds experience before taking on a full placement.